varnerlab/CHEME-4800-5800-Labs-AY-2024/week-2/Lab-2b/README.md

-# `Lab 2b`: Introduction to Program Structure, Testing and Debugging Approaches in Julia, Pythom and C/C++
+# `Lab 2b`: Introduction to Functions, Scope and Error Handling
 Fill me in